KaiyangZhou/Dassl.pytorch/README.md

 python setup.py develop
 ```

-Follow the instructions in [DATASETS.md](./DATASETS.md) to prepare the datasets.
+Follow the instructions in [DATASETS.md](./DATASETS.md) to install the datasets.

 ### Training